 • Date of Birth in a Specific Format: Banks sometimes use your date of birth in a special format.
 This could be DDMMYYYY.
 So, if you were born on 15th March 1985, your password might be 15031985.

-These methods are there to keep your information safe.
-They use details that are unique to you.
-So, it's less likely that someone else can open your statement.
-It's all about protecting your privacy and keeping your financial information secure.
+These methods are designed to protect your information by using details unique to you, making it less likely that someone else can access your statement.
+Ultimately, the goal is to safeguard your privacy and keep your financial information secure.
+If you're unsure about your bank's password method, check their website or contact customer service for assistance.

 Part 4.
 Opening Bank Statement PDF Password Using PDFelement